Quirky and Unusal Places to Visit in the Yorkshire Dales

 If you ever drive between Hawes and Keld or Muker in Swaledale, it’s likely that you’ll head over Buttertubs Pass, which in my humble opinion is one of the most beautiful drives in all of the Yorkshire Dales.
 On a clear day, you will have beautifully dramatic views as the road climbs up high above a steep drop in the valley below.

 It’s on this pass, that you will find The Buttertubs.
-These quirky little potholes are so called because it was said that farmers taking their butter over to market in Hawes, would stop here on a hot day for a rest and to lower the butter into the holes to cool it off before getting to market.
+These quirky little potholes are so called because it was said that farmers taking their butter over to market in Hawes, would stop here on a hot day for a rest and would lower the butter into the holes to cool it off before getting to market.

 But other than a great way to keep your butter cool, what ARE they?
 Welll….
 What they are, is a work in progress…